-- 3.26 Where an allegation against a student is upheld, a disciplinary panel may impose one or more of the sanctions that are set out below.
-Level 1 and Level 2 disciplinary panels: - Either an oral or a written warning, advising of the likely consequences of a further breach of the Student Code of Conduct and requiring the student to given a written undertaking as to their future good conduct; - ii) A requirement to pay costs in respect of any damages and/or losses suffered by the University and/or any third parties as a result of the student's actions.
-Payment must be made to a University Finance Service Centre within 14 calendar days of the date of the written notification to the student:
+3.26 Where an allegation against a student is upheld, a disciplinary panel may impose one or more of the sanctions that are set out below.
+Level 1 and Level 2 disciplinary panels:

+i) Either an oral or a written warning, advising of the likely consequences of a further breach of the Student Code of Conduct and requiring the student to given a written undertaking as to their future good conduct;

+ii) A requirement to pay costs in respect of any damages and/or losses suffered by the University and/or any third parties as a result of the student's actions.
+Payment must be made to a University Finance Service Centre within 14 calendar days of the date of the written notification to the student;

-- iii) A fine of up to £150 for a Level 1 disciplinary panel and of up to £200 for a Level 2 disciplinary panel, which must be paid to a University Finance Service Centre within 14 calendar days of the date of the written notification to the student.
+iii) A fine of up to £300 for a Level 1 disciplinary panel and of up to £500 for a Level 2 disciplinary panel, which must be paid to a University Finance Service Centre within 14 calendar days of the date of the written notification to the student.
 Fines may be suspended for a period of up to 6 months, during which time they will become payable only if the student does not meet conditions that have been specified by the disciplinary panel.
-If, at the end of the period, all of the conditions have been met, the fine will be cancelled; - (iv) Withdrawal of specified services and/ or exclusion from particular areas of the University, for a period of up to one academic term: - v) a requirement to undertake up to 10 hours of non-academic work to make restitution for any situation that they created or contributed to creating. - vi) A requirement to participate in a programme identified by the disciplinary panel to educate students about misconduct and its consequences. - vii) A restriction on access to facilities or buildings, or contact with staff and/or other students, for a period not exceeding the remainder of the current academic session, provided that this does not prevent the student's academic progress. - viii) Re-location of the student to similar accommodation, with immediate effect (where the allegation that has been upheld is of misconduct or serious misconduct in or relating to a hall of residence that is managed by the University). - ix) Recommendation that the agreement for University Halls of Residence is terminated by serving such notice on the student as is legally required (where the allegation that has been upheld is of misconduct or serious misconduct in or relating to a hall of residence that is managed by the University).
+If, at the end of the period, all of the conditions have been met, the fine will be cancelled;

+(iv) Withdrawal of specified services and/ or exclusion from particular areas of the University, for a period of up to one academic term;

+v) a requirement to undertake up to 10 hours of non-academic work to make restitution for any situation that they created or contributed to creating.

+vi) A requirement to participate in a programme identified by the disciplinary panel to educate students about misconduct and its consequences.

+vii) A restriction on access to facilities or buildings, or contact with staff and/or other students, for a period not exceeding the remainder of the current academic session, provided that this does not prevent the student's academic progress.

+viii) Re-location of the student to similar accommodation, with immediate effect (where the allegation that has been upheld is of misconduct or serious misconduct in or relating to a hall of residence that is managed by the University).